Skip to Content

-Massey University's Albany campus in Auckland is the 'innovation' campus and is located on the North Shore of New Zealand's largest city.
-The campus, which opened in 1993, is styled on a Mediterranean hill town. and has grown rapidly to meet the needs of the regional population and business community.
+Massey University's Auckland campus is the 'innovation' campus and is located on the North Shore of New Zealand's largest city.
+The campus, which opened in 1993, is styled on a Mediterranean hill town, and has grown rapidly to meet the needs of the regional population and business community.

-Massey Albany offers degree and diploma courses in business, education, speech language therapy, humanities and social sciences, sciences, engineering and health-related programmes.
+Massey Auckland offers degree and diploma courses in business, education, speech language therapy, humanities and social sciences, sciences, engineering and health-related programmes.

 The village offers 210 beds in Halls of Residence-style living spread over three 3-storey buildings.
 Each hall has a Residential Assistant whose role it is to support students during their stay in the Halls.
 For those students who prefer a more independent style of living, there are 14 five-bedroom apartments.
 There are also 12 studio units for those who prefer to live on their own.